H - The Guru Granth Sahib Dictionary | Glossary

 is.

-Grammar: verb, subjunctive future tense; third person, masculine, singular.
+Grammar : verb, present tense; third person, feminine, singular.

-Etymology: Old Panjabi/Braj - hai; Apabhransh - haï; Prakrit - asaï/ahaï; Sanskrit - asti (अस्ति - is, to happen).
+Etymology : Old Panjabi/Braj - hai; Apabhransh - haï; Prakrit - asaï/ahaï; Sanskrit - asti (अस्ति - is, to happen).

 hai